Nerve Supply Of Lower Limb Question And Answers

 Patellar Plexus

-• The skin over the patella, ligamentum patellae, and upper end of tibia are supplied by a plexus of nerves around them.
+• The skin over the patella, ligamentum patellae, and upper end of the tibia are supplied by a plexus of nerves around them.

 • These are formed from branches from:

-• The lateral cutaneous nerve of thigh
+• The lateral cutaneous nerve of the thigh

-• The intermediate cutaneous nerve of thigh
+• The intermediate cutaneous nerve of the thigh

-• Medial cutaneous nerve of thigh
+• The medial cutaneous nerve of thigh

 • Infrapatellar branch of the saphenous nerve.